paladin-t/b8/docs/manual.md

 | "bytes_with_size" | Whether packs size before bytes | Can be "true" or "false", defaults to "true" |
 | "data_type" | Parameter type of received callback | Can be "string", "bytes" or "json", defaults to "json" |

+* `POLL()`: polls all network events; do not need to call this function if a program already entered main loop by calling `UPDATE_WITH` (or loop and `SYNC` manually), in this case network events will be polled automatically; only call this when before (or without) main loop

 A single transmission or datagram cannot be longer than 32KB.

 Consider closing and setting a network instance to nil as soon as it's no longer in use.

 Sent string and json always end up with a zero byte; vice versa, received string and json must end up with a terminal zero byte.